-- Other potential bad credit issues on your credit report
+- Other potential issues on your credit report

 Has your CCJ been satisfied?

-As with any mortgage, there’s always different lenders who have their own specific criteria.
-Some lenders will require a CCJ to be satisfied before approving a mortgage, whereas other lenders won’t.
-If you have satisfied your CCJ, then you will of course have more lenders to choose from.
-The date you satisfied your CCJ is important to types of lenders such as these.
+As with any mortgage, each lender has its own specific criteria.
+Some lenders will require you to satisfy your CCJ before applying for a mortgage, whereas other lenders won’t.
+If you have satisfied your CCJ, then you’ll have more lenders to choose from.
+The date you satisfied your CCJ is important to lenders such as these.

 If you’ve yet to satisfy your CCJ, then be sure to approach lenders where CCJ settlement isn’t a factor.
-If you’re unsure you can speak to an advisor, as they’ll know exactly which lenders would be more likely to lend depending on your circumstances.
+If you’re unsure, you can speak to an advisor.
+We’ll know exactly which lenders are more likely to lend depending on your circumstances.

 Mortgage with a satisfied CCJ

-Some CCJ mortgage lenders will require your CCJ to be satisfied at least 1 year ago.
+Some CCJ mortgage lenders will require your CCJ to be satisfied at least one year ago.
 Other lenders will allow you to satisfy your CCJ right before you apply.

-After considering the date of your CCJ, the total amount of your CCJ is what lenders will assess next.
-The CCJ amount still plays a very important role in assessing your mortgage application.
-If your CCJ was registered around three years ago, then the CCJ amount wouldn’t really hold any relevance.
-If your CCJ was more recent (within the last 12 months) then there may be limits to how much you can borrow depending on the CCJ amount.
+After assessing the date of your CCJ, lenders will calculate its total value.
+Your CCJ amount still plays a very important role in your mortgage assessment.
+If your CCJ was registered around three years ago, then the amount wouldn’t really hold any relevance.
+If your CCJ was more recent (within the last 12 months) then there may be limits to how much you can borrow.

-As time goes on, the CCJ amount becomes more and more irrelevant.
-Some lenders will only lend if your CCJ was below £3000 for instance (in the past 3 years), whereas the same lenders will only consider a very recent CCJ if the amount of your CCJ was less than £1000.
-Your CCJ amount can also impact the amount of deposit you may need to put down.
-If you have a very large CCJ then you may need a deposit of 30%.
-Smaller CCJs usually need a lot less of a deposit amount.
+As time goes on, the amount of your CCJ becomes more and more irrelevant.
+Some lenders will only lend if your CCJ was below £3000 for instance (in the past 3 years).
+In comparison, the same lenders will only consider a very recent CCJ if the amount was less than £1000.

-The number of CCJs you have registered against your name can also impact your mortgage.
-If you have more than two CCJs for example, then you may need a deposit of around 25% minimum.
-Lenders may also require the CCJs to be over a year old.
-If you have multiple CCJs and they were registered in the last 12 months, then you may require a substantial deposit in order to get a mortgage.
+The number of CCJs you have registered against your name will also affect your mortgage chances.
+If you have more than two CCJs, then you may need a minimum deposit of around 25%.
+Some lenders also require the CCJs to be over a year old.
+If you have multiple CCJs which were registered in the last 12 months, you’ll require a substantial deposit to be considered for a mortgage.

-Some lenders will also have a ‘CCJ cap’, meaning anything over a certain amount of CCJs and they simply won’t lend.
-For instance, one lender may restrict CCJs to a maximum of 2.
-So if anyone has more than 2 CCJs then they simply won’t lend.
-The good news is, not all lenders are the same and may still consider your application, no matter how bad you may think your situation is.
+Some lenders also have a ‘CCJ cap’.
+This means lenders simply won’t lend if you have a certain number of CCJs.
+For instance, one lender may restrict CCJs to a maximum of two.
+So if anyone has more than two CCJs they’ll simply decline the application.
+The good news is, that not all lenders are the same and may still consider your application, no matter how bad you may think your situation is.

-In all cases, the higher your deposit is, the more favourable lenders will be as there’s obviously less risk.
-If you have a smaller deposit and a CCJ, then you’ll be high risk to lenders.
+In all cases, the higher your deposit is, the more favourable lenders will be.
+This is because there’s less risk involved if you’re putting down a larger-than-average deposit.
+If you have a smaller deposit in addition to a CCJ, then you’ll be seen as high risk by lenders.

-If you have a 5% deposit, then your CCJ will more than likely need to be over three years old.
-A 25% deposit may allow you to get a mortgage even if your CCJ was registered within the last year.
-Anything higher than 25% will allow you a lot more flexibility in the mortgage market.
+If you have a 5% deposit, then your CCJ will likely need to be over three years old.
+A 25% deposit can allow you to get a mortgage even if your CCJ was registered within the last year.
+Anything higher than 25% will give you a lot more flexibility in the mortgage market.

-Buy to let mortgages are next in line and further difficult to obtain when you have a CCJ.
-Lenders may require you to satisfy your CCJ before applying and will generally require a large deposit.
+Buy to let mortgages are next in line and are perhaps the most difficult to obtain when you have a CCJ.
+Lenders may require you to satisfy your CCJs before applying and will generally require a large deposit.
 Other lenders may only lend if your CCJ is over two years old.
-Certainly don’t let this dishearten you.
-There are specialist lenders available for when things get really tough.
+Don’t let this dishearten you.
+There are specialist lenders available when things get really tough.

 How much can I borrow if I have a CCJ?

-If you have a CCJ, the amount you can borrow is all based on the above information.
-Once lenders have considered things such as the number of CCJs, the dates, amounts and whether or not they’ve been satisfied, only then will a lender be able to confirm their maximum LTV (loan to value).
+If you have a CCJ, the amount you can borrow is based largely on the details of your CCJ in addition to your income and deposit amount.
+Once lenders have assessed the details of your CCJs and whether or not they’ve been satisfied, only then will a lender be able to confirm their maximum LTV (loan to value).

-Lenders may restrict the mortgage amount to 4x your annual income if you have a CCJ.
-If your CCJs are older than two years, then you may be able to borrow up to 5x your annual income.
-These are approximate guides, as this does depend on individual circumstances and each particular lender.
+Lenders may restrict the mortgage amount to four times your annual income if you have a CCJ.
+If your CCJs are older than two years, then you may be able to borrow up to five times your annual income.
+These are approximate guides, as this does depend on your individual circumstances and the lender you’ve applied with.

-Applying for a mortgage with a CCJ can get more complex depending on your situation, as there are so many different factors that lenders may take into consideration.
-Once our advisors understand your complete financial situation, we can then provide you with a more informed answer as to how much you can borrow and which products you may be eligible for.
-A planned and structured approach is vital in getting a mortgage with bad credit.
+Applying for a mortgage with a CCJ can get very complex depending on your situation.
+This is because there are many different factors that lenders use to assess an application.
+Once our advisors understand your complete financial situation, we can then provide you with a more informed answer as to how much you can borrow.
+Furthermore, we’ll also guide you on the products you’ll be eligible for.
+A planned and structured approach is crucial in getting a mortgage with bad credit.

-Lenders may still consider you for a mortgage with a CCJ, even if you have other credit issues such as bankruptcy, IVAs and debt management plans, so don’t be disheartened in your attempts to get a mortgage.
-Our advisors specialise in bad credit mortgages and work with specialist lenders who offer finance on a daily basis to borrowers with adverse credit.
-Remember, you can speak to an advisor by filling out our quick online form.
+Lenders may still consider you for a mortgage with a CCJ, even if you have other credit issues such as bankruptcy, or you’re applying after an IVA, so don’t be disheartened in your attempts to get a mortgage.
+Our advisors specialise in mortgages with poor credit and work with specialist lenders on a daily basis.
+Remember, you can speak to an advisor if you’re still unsure of what to do next.